Loved and Lost on Melbourne Street, Market Street and Grosvenor Street

 Roy’s: gentleman’s outfitters with emphasis on Wrangler jeans.

 Shoefayre: Stalybridge’s last shoe shop and non-pharmaceutical outpost of the Cooperative Wholesale Society closing in 2008.
 Shortly after closure it became a booking office and waiting area for Bridge Cars, later Phone A Car.
-It has recently changed use again.
+It became a branch of Mettrick’s Butchers – the town’s first butchers since the closure.
+In 2018, it was sold and renamed as Boult’s Butchers.

 Dewhurst’s the Butchers: as recently as 25 years ago, the chain store butcher was as much a part of our High Street along with chain store bakeries.
 Stalybridge’s branch closed during the 1990s and subsequently became, in 1999, The Meat Emporium.
 The latter business was owned by an ex-employee of Kwik Save’s butchery concession [Colemans] after that store’s conversion into the Somerfield format in May 1999.